bits from bob....

 [permission is given to reprint with credit noted]

-Dan Hardin describes three philosophies in his book Mission: A Practical Approach.
-One approach see missions primarily as helping meet people's physical needs in this world--feeding the hungry, clothing the poor, liberating the politically oppressed.
+Dan Hardin describes three mission philosophies in his book Mission: A Practical Approach.
+One approach see missions primarily as helping meet the physical needs of this world--feeding the hungry, clothing the poor, liberating the politically oppressed.
 A second approach believes that as long as Christians exist in a certain location, missions is carried out by their presence and example.
-A final philosophy, the one that Hardin upholds as biblical and legitimate, is an understanding of missions that "emphasizes winning souls, discipling, baptizing, church planting and nurturing."
-The following "indigenous church principles" help identify the main ideas of the philosophy Hardin describes and supports.
+A third philosophy, the one that Hardin upholds as biblical and legitimate, is an understanding of missions that "emphasizes winning souls, discipling, baptizing, church planting and nurturing."

 Go to Mission Index